oldmcdonnell/oldmcdonnell.github.io/index.md

 ### What methods do you use to help yourself get unstuck?

 I will work on something else or relax and change focus.
 Sometimes watching a dumb show for a couple minutes can help me relax and then I sometimes come up with a better solution

 ---

+# Fourth Week

+### What was helpful during Onboarding working remotely?

+Setting my own schedule and just making time to eat in general.

+### What hindered your progress during Onboarding?

+I was confused by some of the prompts or assignments.
+We had just created a blog and then we told to update the blog but which blog?
+Stuff like that.

+### How did you overcome challenges during Onboarding?

+Asking questions in slack.

+---
 <h6>Arts</h6>